Mr-Seoul/FPGA_Control_System/ADCDesign/README.md

 The comparator used was a LM393N.
 While the LM311N is much faster, it is also a dual supply input comparator.
-Without an easy -12V supply, we would need to complicate the design even further, which is not worth the increased sampling rate due to the slow response of the system.
+Without an easy -12V supply, we would need to complicate the design even further, which is not worth the increased sampling rate due to the slow response of the system anyways.

 We decided on 8 bits due to the sensitivity of the comparator and the FPGA pinout.
 The FPGA has 8 data pins per 2 pmods on the same level.
 Going above 8 bits would make the PCB more complicated.